 What is the relationship between the intake of milk and milk products and type 2 diabetes?

-Moderate evidence shows that milk and milk products are associated with a lower incidence of T2D in adult.
+Moderate evidence shows that milk and milk products are associated with a lower incidence of type 2 diabetes in adults.

-In a recent systematic review with meta-analysis (Elwood, 2008) of four prospective studies on diabetes, relative risk for T2D (T2D) was estimated to be 10% lower in people who had a high milk intake relative to those with low consumption.
+In a recent systematic review with meta-analysis (Elwood, 2008) of four prospective studies on diabetes, relative risk for type 2 diabetes (T2D) was estimated to be 10% lower in people who had a high milk intake relative to those with low consumption.

 Systematic Review / Meta-Analysis